-ID Tip: On ventral wings, there is a conspicuous orange or red-orange band.
-Zigzags on hindwing.
+ID Tip: On ventral wings, there is a conspicuous orange or red-orange band that zigzags on hindwing.

 Egg: Creamy brown, flattened disc.
-Typically laid on dead leaves located beneath host.
+Typically laid on dead leaves beneath host.

 Chrysalis: Mottled brown and tan.
-Pellet-shaped.
-The chrysalis is the over-wintering stage.
+Pellet shaped.
+The over-wintering stage.

 Their zigzagging red/orange bands separate Red-Banded Hairstreaks from all other hairstreaks in the state.
 They are habitat generalists and occur widely throughout Alabama.
-These hairstreaks produce several distinct broods.
-Occasionally, large outbreaks occur when they seem be everywhere.
-They are common inhabitants of fall-flowering fields.
+Occasionally, large outbreaks occur, and they seem be everywhere.
+These tiny hairstreaks are common inhabitants of fall-flowering fields.
 Months later, when dozens nectar amid wild plum blossoms, they are a welcomed sign spring.

 A dot on the county map indicates that there is at least one documented record of the species within that county.
 In some cases, a species may be common throughout the county, in others it may be found in only a specific habitat.
 The High Count information shows the highest numbers recorded for this species as well as when and where they occurred.